drinkbird/drinkbird.github.io/_posts/blog/2017-12-21-recommended-books-for-software-developers.md

 Having a solid skill set based on fundamentals can help us learn new technologies on demand, rapidly adapt to new requirements and ultimately live a more fulfilled professional life.
 Skills based on information have to be built on top of fundamentals.

-I have also included a few exceptional books that live in the cross section between information and fundamentals.
-These are tagged as `Niche` and make the most sense for people who work day to day with these specific technologies.
+*Note: I have included a few exceptional books that live in the cross section between information and fundamentals.
+I make an effort to keep those in my lists only as long as they remain relevant.*

 ### Don't judge a book by its ~~cover~~ programming language